Kofi Annan: Kofi Annan Foundation

 In 2007, Annan established the Kofi Annan Foundation, an independent, not-for-profit organisation that "works to promote better global governance and strengthen the capacities of people and countries to achieve a fairer, more secure world".

 The organisation was founded on the principles that fair and peaceful societies rest on three pillars: peace and security, sustainable development, and human rights and the rule of law, and they have made it their mission to mobilise the leadership and the political resolve needed to tackle threats to these three pillars ranging from violent conflict to flawed elections and climate change, to achieve "a fairer, more peaceful world".

 The Foundation provides the analytical, communication and co-ordination capacities needed to ensure that these objectives are achieved.
 Annan's contribution to peace worldwide is delivered through mediation, political mentoring, advocacy and advice.
 Through his engagement, Annan aimed to strengthen local and international conflict resolution capabilities.
 The Foundation provides the analytical and logistical support to facilitate this in cooperation with relevant local, regional and international actors.
-The Foundation works mainly through private diplomacy, where Annan provided informal counsel and participated in discreet diplomatic initiatives to avert or resolve crises by applying his experience and inspirational leadership.
+The Foundation works mainly through private diplomacy, with Annan providing informal counsel and participating in discreet diplomatic initiatives to avert or resolve crises.
 He was often asked to intercede in crises, sometimes as an impartial, independent mediator, sometimes as a special envoy of the international community.
 In recent years he had provided such counsel to Burkina Faso, Kenya, Myanmar, Senegal, Iraq and Colombia.

 Kenya National Dialogue and Reconciliation Process

 Following the outbreak of violence after the 2007 presidential elections in Kenya, the African Union (AU) established the Panel of Eminent African Personalities to assist in finding a peaceful solution to the crisis.
 Annan was appointed as chair of the panel, to lead it with Benjamin Mkapa, former president of Tanzania; and humanitarian Graça Machel, the former first lady of Mozambique and South Africa.

 The panel managed to convince the two principal parties to the conflict, Kenyan president Mwai Kibaki's Party of National Unity (PNU) and Raila Odinga's Orange Democratic Movement (ODM), to participate in the Kenya National Dialogue and Reconciliation Process (KNDR).
 Over the course of 41 days of negotiations, several agreements regarding taking actions to stop the violence and to remedy its consequences were signed.
-On 28 February, President Kibaki and Odinga signed a coalition government agreement.
+On 28 February, President Kibaki and Prime Minister Odinga signed a coalition government agreement.